Common Noise by Random Measures: Constructing Mean-Field Equilibria for Competitive Investment and Hedging

-\textbf{Abstract.} We study mean-field games where common noise dynamics are described by integer-valued random measures, for instance Poisson random measures, in addition to Brownian motions.
-In such a framework, we describe Nash equilibria for mean-field portfolio games of both optimal investment and hedging under relative performance concerns with respect to exponential (CARA) utility preferences.
-Agents have independent individual risk aversions, competition weights and initial capital endowments, whereas their liabilities are described by contingent claims which can depend on both common and idiosyncratic risk factors.
-Liabilities may incorporate, e.g., compound Poisson-like jump risks and can only be hedged partially by trading in a common but incomplete financial market, in which prices of risky assets evolve as It\^{o}-processes.
-Mean-field equilibria are fully characterized by solutions to suitable McKean-Vlasov forward-backward SDEs with jumps, for whose we prove existence and uniqueness of solutions, without restricting competition weights to be small.
+\textbf{Abstract.} We construct Nash-equilibria in mean-field portfolio games of optimal investment and hedging under relative performance concerns with exponential (CARA) utility preferences.
+Common noise dynamics are modeled by integer-valued random measures, for instance Poisson random measures, in addition to Brownian motions.
+Agents differ in individual risk aversions, competition weights, and initial capital endowments, while their contingent claim liabilities depend on both common and idiosyncratic risk factors.
+Mean-field equilibria are characterized by solutions to McKean-Vlasov backward stochastic differential equations with jumps, for which we prove existence and uniqueness of solutions, without assuming mean field interaction to be small.
+Moreover, we show how the equilibrium can be constructed from the optimal strategy of a single-agent optimization problem (without mean-field interaction) via an appropriate projection.
+Using successive changes of measure, our derivation provides a decomposition of the equilibrium strategy into three components with clear interpretations.
+Finally, we show how a limiting mean-field game of quadratic (instead of utility-based) hedging with relative performance concerns arises for vanishing risk aversion.

 \textbf{Key words.} Random jump measures, common noise, mean-field games, hedging, relative utility maximization, McKean–Vlasov BSDE